-The desired graphic is first digitally printed on special heat transfer paper using a solvent ink.
+The desired graphic is first digitally printed on special heat transfer paper using solvent ink.
 This type of ink allows the design to be transferred from the paper to the t-shirt when pressed with a heat press machine.

-The beauty of heat transfer printing is that it works on different materials and fabrics, it creates almost no mess, and needs minimum maintenance when compared to other methods.
+The beauty of heat transfer printing is that it works on different materials and fabrics, creates almost no mess, and needs minimum maintenance when compared to other methods.

 Different heat transfer printing techniques exist and it can get a bit confusing, but worry not, let me break them down for you:

-Dye-sublimation printing is one of the most popular variations of heat transfer printing.
+Dye-Sublimation Printing is one of the most popular variations of heat transfer printing.
 The way it works is by digitally printing graphics and then heating them to transfer the dye onto t-shirts.

-Different from the other heat transfer printing techniques, dye-sublimation printing works with dye-based ink that turns into gas when heated.
+Different from the other heat transfer printing techniques, dye-sublimation printing works with dye-based ink that turns into a gas when heated.
 Heat, pressure, and time cause dye-based inks to go from a solid to a gas state and then back to solid again.
 It is quite unequaled because the gas joins the polyester, becoming part of the material and not a layer on top.
 Interesting, huh?